PeterVRC/Neptune-4-Pro---Power-usage-tests/README.md

    31W

 4. X or Y Axis motion - medium speed.
 Each Stepper Motor uses 5W - 7W more than at "hold" to move at a medium speed pace.

 5. Z Axis motion.
 The Z Axis only uses 1W more than for HOLD, when moved.

 6. Hotend Target 200degC - Max Heating being used:

    80W, for almost the whole way to Target Temp.

    It takes 1.1 minutes to reach Target Temp and then uses approx:

    40W regions in short runs, to maintain the Target Temp.

 7. Heated Beds (BOTH) Target 60degC - Max heating being used.

    305W, reducing to the 272W region quite quickly as it heats up.

    It takes 2.5 Mins to reach target and uses 272W for the majority of the way.

 8. Heated Bed - INNER.
-Target 60degC - Max heating being used.
+Target 60degC - Max heating being used:

    375W, reducing to 360W quite quickly as it heats up.

 9. Heated Bed - OUTER.
 Target 60degC - Max heating being used:

    375W, reducing to 360W quite quickly as it heats up.

 10. BOTH the Hotend and the BOTH Heated Beds operating.
 Hotend 200DegC, Beds 60degC:

+    360W, reducing to 340W quite quickly, then down to 295W for the main heating time (2mins approx).

+    Then it can run across a range of just 40W to 200W, as it maintains the Target Temps.

-11. One typical printing case.
+12. One typical printing case.
 A reasonably large object that then uses reasonably large X & Y Axis moves:

     Heating up:

     Printing:

-12. One typical printing case.
+13. One typical printing case.
 A reasonably small object that then uses reasonably small X & Y Axis moves:

     Heating up:

     Printing: